MoritzTimpe/MicLeveler/README.md

 Open the Project in a IDE of your choice.
 I developed it in PyCharm.</br>
 Execute the <b>main.py</b>.
 The Program will promt "Input wish percentage:"</br>
 , if you dont have the <b>level.cfg</b>.You will have to type in what percentage</br>
-you wan't your microphone to have.
+you want your microphone to have.
 If you have it, you can type in there</br>
 a value from <b>0 - 100</b>.

 # Disclaimer